ss20515/Home-Automation/README.md

  The user will select one of them.
 And it will have:
   <b>Automatic mode: </b>
   On selecting automatic mode display if the light is on or off and if some one is in the room or not.
+  <b>appcontrol mode: </b>
+  On selecting app control this mode will display a button to control the led and it will show the person status inside the room.

+  Web app[] Android[]

 </ul>